Academically Higher Achieving

 At St Mary’s CE (VA) Primary School we believe all children are entitled to a broad, balanced and relevant curriculum in order to ensure that they have the opportunity to realise their true potential.
-Academically More Able (AMA) children need as much guidance, support and encouragement as any other group of children in the school.
+Academically Higher Achieving (AHA) children need as much guidance, support and encouragement as any other group of children in the school.
+This is predominantly provided through high quality classroom teaching and learning.

 To ensure that this happens, we aim to provide learning opportunities for more able children that offer challenge and intellectual stimulation, as well as enriching their school experience in whichever area of the school curriculum they excel in.

-- Focused Challenge Days in various subject areas at our local secondary school, giving AMA pupils the opportunity to participate in lessons and workshops that challenge their learning;
+- Focused Challenge Days in various subject areas, giving AHA pupils the opportunity to participate in lessons and workshops that challenge their learning;

-- An extra curricular maths extension club to extend pupils’ learning;
+- An extra curricular maths extension club at the local secondary school to extend pupils’ learning;

-- An enterprise club, which coordinated fundraising for a special project;
+- An enterprise club, which coordinates fundraising for special projects;

-- Developing differentiated homework, to include specific challenges for AMA pupils;
+- Developing differentiated homework, to include specific challenges for AHA pupils;

-- Further skills development for the most able readers, through training as school librarians;
+- Further skills development for the most able readers, through training as school librarians and a book group;

 - Introduction of the role of ‘times tables masters’ for the most able pupils in order to strengthen their own skills by teaching and testing other pupils in this area;